Reset1712/tetherfusenet/PRIVACY_POLICY.md

 # Privacy Policy

-pyamsoft built the TetherFi App as an Open Source app.
+pyamsoft built the TetherFuseNet App as an Open Source app.
 This App is provided by pyamsoft at no cost and is intended for use as is.

 ## Location Data and Use